goby.garden

 Goby technical terminology:

-Some rough definitions of the terms that I use in the goby-database
+Some rough definitions of the terms that I use in the goby-database codebase*.

 Conceptual architecture:

-:- an entity possessing
+item:- an entity possessing

-- can either be independent
+properties - can either be independent

 - represented as a free-floating